Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 \subsubsection{Monolithic SDEM3 Results}

-Table~\ref{tab:sdem3_monolithic} (Appendix~\ref{app:error_rate_tables}) presents per-observable error rates for same-$k$ fine-grained families with three or more codes under SDEM3 noise.
-All three families show per-observable threshold crossings near $p_e \approx 1.0$--$1.2\%$: within each family, the larger code achieves lower error rates at every $p_e$ below this threshold, and all codes saturate to ${\sim}50\%$ above it.
-At $p_e = 0.5\%$, the largest codes in each family achieve per-observable error rates of 2.4\% ($\{8,3\}$ $k{=}4$, f4), 1.1\% ($\{10,3\}$ $k{=}12$, f4), and 2.2\% ($\{12,3\}$ $k{=}14$, f4).
+Table~\ref{tab:sdem3_monolithic} (Appendix~\ref{app:error_rate_tables}) presents per-observable error rates for same-$k$ fine-grained families under SDEM3 noise.
+The Bolza $k{=}4$ family includes five fine-graining levels ($\ell = 2$ through $6$); the other families have three levels each.
+All families show per-observable threshold crossings near $p_e \approx 1.0$--$1.2\%$: within each family, the larger code achieves lower error rates at every $p_e$ below this threshold, and all codes saturate to ${\sim}50\%$ above it.
+At $p_e = 0.5\%$, the largest codes in each family achieve per-observable error rates of 0.4\% ($\{8,3\}$ $k{=}4$, f6), 1.1\% ($\{10,3\}$ $k{=}12$, f4), and 2.2\% ($\{12,3\}$ $k{=}14$, f4).
+Figure~\ref{fig:sdem3_threshold} shows the per-observable threshold crossing for the $k = 4$ family under SDEM3.